jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 ````

 ### Blog Engine
-Now we want to start writing our blog engine.
-This blog engine will read all `.md` files in `./posts/` folder and generate all static HTML at **build time**.
-Let's go to `./pages/blog/index.js` and start to create the function to display the blog post list:
+Now we can start writing our blog engine.
+The purpose of the blog engine is to read all `.md` files in `./posts` folder and generate static HTML at **build time**.

+#### Blog Posts List page
+Let's go to `./pages/blog/index.js` and start to create the function to display the blog posts list:
 ```js
 import Link from 'next/link'
 import dayjs from 'dayjs'